-The Nathan Yip Foundation has committed to collaborating with the Book Trust Foundation to empower children from low-income families to select and own books, inspire a passion for reading, develop literacy skills, and foster life-long learning.
+The Nathan Yip Foundation, in partnership with the Robert E. and Anne T. Sneed Family Foundation, has committed to collaborating with the Book Trust Foundation to empower children from low-income families to select and own books, inspire a passion for reading, develop literacy skills, and foster life-long learning.

 For many Denver students just getting to school can be a financial burden since high schools in DPS do not provide transportation.
 The Nathan Yip Foundation has partnered with The Student Assistance Fund at East High School to provide NATE’S PASS (an RTD bus pass) to qualified students to get to and from school.

 One parent wrote, ” “I cried after reading about the foundation and the help we were going to receive with a discounted bus pass.
 I cannot tell you how HUGE a discounted bus pass is for us!!
 It is the difference between eating and skipping meals.
 I am truly sorry that the loss of a child for one family is the reason another child benefits, but I had to let you know how important this truly IS.”

 Each month, about over 150 qualifying students utilize Nate’s Pass..
 The students are aware of Nathan’s story and the history of the Foundation.
 Our hope is that when they use their Nate’s Pass they will think of Nathan and work even harder to take full advantage of their education and become productive citizens in our community